alan-turing-institute/clean-air-infrastructure/README.md

 Either push to the GitHub repository, or rerun the last build by going to [the Azure pipeline page](https://dev.azure.com/alan-turing-institute/clean-air-infrastructure/_build) and clicking `Run pipeline` on the right-hand context menu.
 This will build all of the Docker images and add them to the registry.

+Now go to Azure and update the A-record to point to the ip address of the cleanair-api on the cluster.

 ## Add static datasets
 Static datasets (like StreetCanyons or UKMap) only need to be added to the database once - after setting up the infrastructure.